mintar/seerep/docs/docs.md

 # Docs

 The documentation is published via GitHub Pages.
-The responsible workflow combines `Doxygen` and `MkDocs` into one page, so it is more convenient to ues.
+The responsible workflow combines `Doxygen` and `MkDocs` into one page, so it is more convenient to use.
-MkDocs focusses on higher level concepts like the installation process and a package overview, while Doxygen ist used for code documentation.
+MkDocs focusses on higher level concepts like the installation process and a package overview, while Doxygen is used for code documentation.
 If you want to work on the documentation locally i.e for a PR follow the steps below.
 Locally the two documentation systems must be run individually.